amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Onboarding/Introduction.md

 - **Duration**: Next few weeks.
 - **Objective**: Deepen your understanding of AM's operations, products, and core methodologies.
 - **Highlights**:
-  - High-level overview of our testing philosophy with our Test Lead.
   - Introduction to the product you'll be working on and our overarching product vision with our Head of Product.
   - "Ways of working" coach session, best practices, and guidelines with Lead.
   - Overview of our architectural standards and patterns with Lead.
   - DevOps introduction.
   - Your probation objectives will be set.
+  - High-level overview of our testing philosophy with our Test Lead.
+[Software Engineers]

 - ***Leads Additional***:
   - Arrange and book a 1-2-1 with each PM to gain an understanding of their business domain.